andrewcgaitskell/mqtt-server/nginxconfig.md

 Started with :
 https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-uswgi-and-nginx-on-ubuntu-18-04

 A server with Ubuntu 18.04 installed and a non-root user with sudo privileges.
-Follow our initial server setup guide for guidance.
-Nginx installed, following Steps 1 and 2 of How To Install Nginx on Ubuntu 18.04.

 A domain name configured to point to your server.
 You can purchase one on Namecheap or get one for free on Freenom.
 You can learn how to point domains to DigitalOcean by following the relevant documentation on domains and DNS.
 Be sure to create the following DNS records:

 An A record with your_domain pointing to your server’s public IP address.
 An A record with www.your_domain pointing to your server’s public IP address.
 Familiarity with uWSGI, our application server, and the WSGI specification.
 This discussion of definitions and concepts goes over both in detail.

 Step 1 — Installing the Components from the Ubuntu Repositories Our first step will be to install all of the pieces that we need from the Ubuntu repositories.
 We will install pip, the Python package manager, to manage our Python components.
 We will also get the Python development files necessary to build uWSGI.